difuture-lmu/dsBinVal/CONTRIBUTING.md

 ## Pull requests

-To contribute a change to `dsROCGLM`, you follow these steps:
+To contribute a change to `dsBinVal`, you follow these steps:

 1. Create a branch in git and make your changes.
 1. Push branch to github and issue pull request (PR).
 1. Discuss the pull request.
-1. Iterate until either we accept the PR or decide that it's not a good fit for `dsROCGLM`.
+1. Iterate until either we accept the PR or decide that it's not a good fit for `dsBinVal`.

 Each of these steps are described in more detail below.
 This might feel overwhelming the first time you get set up, but it gets easier with practice.